qutip/qutip/doc/guide/guide-states.rst

 .. ipython::

-	In [1]: vec = basis(2, 0)
+	In [1]: vac = basis(2, 0)

 At this stage, there is no difference.
 This should not be surprising as we called the exact same function twice.
 The difference between the two comes from the action of the spin operators :func:`qutip.operators.sigmax`, :func:`qutip.operators.sigmay`, :func:`qutip.operators.sigmaz`, :func:`qutip.operators.sigmap`, and :func:`qutip.operators.sigmam` on these two-level states.
-For example, if ``vec`` corresponds to the vacuum state of a harmonic oscillator, then, as we have already seen, we can use the raising operator to get the :math:`\left|1\right>` state:
+For example, if ``vac`` corresponds to the vacuum state of a harmonic oscillator, then, as we have already seen, we can use the raising operator to get the :math:`\left|1\right>` state:

 .. ipython::

-	In [1]: vec
+	In [1]: vac

 .. ipython::

 	In [1]: c = create(2)

-	In [2]: c * vec
+	In [2]: c * vac

 For a spin system, the operator analogous to the raising operator is the sigma-plus operator :func:`qutip.operators.sigmap`.
 Operating on the ``spin`` state gives: